 A contact lens optician (CLO) is a specialist practitioner who is trained and qualified to fit, and provide aftercare for, patients with contact lenses.
 Contact lens opticians assess whether contact lenses meet the needs of the person, resolving clinical and tolerance issues, and remain responsible for clinical decisions enabling them to provide continuity of care.
 The contact lens speciality is open to dispensing opticians only and involves extra study and clinical practice.
 Once the specialist training is completed and competence assessed, practitioners must register their speciality with the General Optical Council.
 They are then able to perform additional duties to those of a dispensing optician.

 Once you have qualified as a dispensing optician you can go on to study and specialise in fitting contact lenses.
-A Contact Lens Certificate course is run by ABDO College.
 This course is delivered by a method called ‘blended learning’ that consists of practice based learning, block release and distance learning coursework.
 You receive coursework material to work through and assignment questions to answer for each part of the course.
-There are 32 units of coursework to work through, one each week.
-A Personal Tutor will mark it for you and return it to you with feedback.
+A personal tutor will mark it for you and return it to you with feedback.
 As the course is at advanced level, you will also need to undertake some additional research and read around the subject in order to gain a thorough understanding of the subject.
-Block release is a one-week period of intensive study that will support you with your theory and practical studies and give you the chance to meet some of your fellow students.
-There are two of these block release periods in each year.
-Block release is held at ABDO College in Godmersham, Kent and it is a compulsory part of the course for all students.

 The approved training course for the contact lens speciality is run by ABDO College and Bradford College.